-Are Mega-Ships More Dangerous Than Trump for Recovering Container Industry
+Mega Ships More Dangerous Than Trump for Recovering the Industry?

 August 29, 2017 - Oslo, Norway - New alliances, structural change and positive economic trends have transformed the container shipping market over the past year, driving growth and pushing business performance figures from deep red into black.
 However, despite long-term rates that are, in some cases, up 120% year on year, the future remains uncertain due to a looming shadow on the horizon.
 And, according to Xeneta, its not being cast by the ‘usual suspect’.

 Xeneta, the leading global benchmarking and market intelligence platform for containerized ocean freight, says a recovery of the container segment is well underway.
 From a 2016 that saw the collapse of Hanjin and the top 20 market players posting combined net losses of USD 5 billion (Wall Street Journal), 2017 is shaping up to be a bumper year, as Xeneta CEO Patrik Berglund explains: